 - Third, how do these disturbances intensify methane emissions?

 The answer to the first question came from the analysis of historical data.
-It turned out that the Aleutian Arch is actually the site of two series of major earthquakes in the 20th century*.
+The Aleutian Arc has been found to actually be the site of two series of large earthquakes in the 20th century*.
 Each preceded a sharp rise in temperature of about 15-20 years.

-To answer the second question it took a model of dynamics that describes the propagation of so-called tectonic waves.
+To answer the second question a dynamics model was needed that describes the propagation of so-called tectonic waves.
 The model predicts they should travel about 100 kilometers per year.
-This agrees with the delay between each of the major series of earthquakes and the subsequent rise in temperature, as the perturbations took 15 to 20 years to broadcast over 2.000 kilometers.
+This fits with the delay between each of the large series of earthquakes and the subsequent temperature rise, as the disturbances took 15 to 20 years to be transmitted over 2.000 kilometers.

-In answer to the third question, The researcher proposed the following explanation: The deformation waves arriving in the platform zone cause less additional stress in the lithosphere, which is sufficient to disrupt the internal structure of the metastable gas hydrates and the permafrost that stores the captured methane.
-This releases methane into the platform water and the atmosphere, leading to climate warming in the region due to the greenhouse effect.
+In answer to the third question, the researcher proposed the following explanation: Strain waves arriving in the shelf zone cause minor additional stresses in the lithosphere, which are sufficient to disrupt the internal structure of metastable gas hydrates and permafrost that stores the captured methane.
+This releases methane into the shelf water and the atmosphere, leading to climate warming in the region due to the greenhouse effect.

-There is a clear correlation between large earthquakes throughout the Aleutians and the phases of climate warming.
-There is a mechanism to physically transmit the stresses in the lithosphere at appropriate speeds.
+There is a clear correlation between large earthquakes in the Aleutian arc and the phases of climate warming.
+There is a mechanism to physically transmit stresses in the lithosphere at the appropriate speeds.
 And these additional stresses are capable of destroying metastable gas hydrates and permafrost, releasing methane.
-Each of the three components in this scheme is logical and lends itself to mathematical and physical explanations.
-Importantly, it explains a known fact, the sharp rise in temperature anomalies in the Arctic, which had remained unexplained by the previous model.
+Each of the three components in this scheme is logical and lends itself to mathematical and physical explanation.
+Importantly, it explains a known fact, the sharp increase in temperature anomalies in the Arctic, which had remained unexplained by the previous model.

 Leopold Lobkovsky

-According to the researcher, his model will benefit from the discussion and will likely be improved, and there is a lot to be done to confirm or rule out the proposed mechanism.
+According to the researcher, his model will benefit from discussion and will likely be improved, and there is much to be done to confirm or rule out the proposed mechanism.